Modern Techniques in Analytical Chemistry

 Basic Concepts

 Modern analytical techniques are based on the principles of spectroscopy, chromatography, and electrochemistry.
-These techniques rely on the interactions between chemical substances with different forms of energy, such as light, solvents, and electrical fields.
+These techniques rely on the interactions between chemical substances and different forms of energy, such as light, solvents, and electrical fields.
 By measuring and analyzing these interactions, scientists can identify and quantify the presence and concentration of target analytes.

 Equipment and Techniques